 The festival of colors begins with the night before Holi with bonfires on the city streets.
 The fire is lit to celebrate the death of Holika, a demoness who, according to the Hindu mythology, was burnt to death in a bonfire with the help of Lord Krishna.
 The bonfire on the night before the colorful festival signifies the victory of good over evil.

 Other than the bonfires, Holi is celebrated with colors, water, sweets, and music.
 Individuals stroll through their neighborhoods to observe Holi by trading hues and showering shaded water on each other.
 People put color on each other as a token of love and celebrate Holi with immense happiness.

-If you happen to go out on streets of the valley on Holi, chances are you’ll be pelted with Lolas – small water balloons.
+If you happen to go out on streets of the valley on Holi, chances are you’ll be pelted with Lolas – small water balloons, especially by the kids.
 Unlike many of the other Hindu festivals, there are no religious requirements or prayers and it’s a day set aside purely for fun.
 People consume bhang, which is generally mixed with Lassi (a yogurt-based drink).
 The day is filled with lots of color and water splashing on each other, sweets, bhang, music and happiness all around the country.

 There are many stories as to why we celebrate Holi.
 I have compiled two of the very famous stories about the festival of colors below.

 The first one is about Lord Krishna and Radha.
 Lord Krishna was once repeatedly complaining to his mother about his Gopinis teasing him for being dark-skinned.
 He asked his mother why he was so dark when all of his other friends were fair.
 Then, as a solution, his mother handed Krishna different colors and asked him to throw it on his friends’ faces, and this would make them all look the same kind.
 Lord Krishna did exactly as his mother told him to.
 All of the Gopinis enjoyed playing with color and ever since that event, Holi was celebrated to remember that day.